 - Helps baby to maintain its blood sugar levels

-- Helps to calm the baby’s breathing and heart rate
+- Helps to calm the baby’s breathing and heart rate and recover from birth.

 - Helps to initiate breastfeeding and encourages your baby’s instinct to feed